History of Belfast: Wars of the Three Kingdoms

 Taking advantage of the civil wars that engulfed England and Scotland, in 1641 the Catholic Gaels of Ulster rose in revolt, contributing to what became known as the Wars of the Three Kingdoms.
 Belfast was saved when the insurgents were driven back from Lisburn.

 For their further protection, the town's Presbyterians looked, not to the new parliamentarian regime in England, but rather to Scotland whose parliament still acknowledged the House of Stuart.
 In 1644, the town was occupied Scottish army under Robert Monro that in battling the rebels laid waste to much of Antrim and Down.
 In 1649, the Belfast Presbytery was sufficiently emboldened to rebuke the government in London for violating its Solemn League and Covenant with the Scots and for executing the king.
 It drew upon Belfast, whose "obscurity" til then had never came to his "hearing", the vitriol of John Milton.
 Outraged that these "false prophets" and "unhallowed priestlings" should defy "the sovereign majesty of England", Milton denounced the Scottish residents of the town as "ungrateful and treacherous guests".

 On 30 September 1649, after four days resistance, Belfast fell to an English army under Oliver Cromwell's lieutenant, Robert Venables.
 He briefly considered sending the town's Scottish and Presbyterian residents into permanent exile.
 On 6 December, Venables routed what remained of the Presbyterian militia (the Laggan Army) and Scots Covenanters under Hugh Montgomery at Lisnagarvey (or Lisnetrain) outside Lisburn.
 Many of the Scottish soldiers later settled in Belfast, which enjoyed relative peace and prosperity following the Stuart Restoration.
+By 1667, Belfast was producing half of Ireland's supply of butter, which was heavily used by the Irish people.
+Butter also sold at a premium in Europe, with the Dutch paying the highest prices and the French ordering the largest quantities.